vasile-gh/spamgourmet-clone/README.md

-# OUTDATED - OUTDATED - DO NOT USE - SEE BELOW - spamgourmet-clone
+# DEPRECATED - DO NOT USE - SEE BELOW - spamgourmet-clone

 New home of this script is https://github.com/spamgourmet/spamgourmet-clone